shahinsalehiin/Darklup-Lite/readme.txt

 	<li><strong>Default Dark Mode:</strong> You can set dark mode as your default color scheme for your website.
 That means your users never need to switch from bright to dark.
 They will see dark mode by default.</li>
 	<li><strong>Floating Switch Customization:</strong> Darklup has a floating switch option.
 You can customize it as you want.
 You can customize the switch with icon and text.</li>
 	<li><strong>Fully Customizable Icon, background, and pallet Color for Switches:</strong> Not just floating switch you can also customize dark mode switch’s icon, background color, and color pallet.
 These features allow you to match your own color scheme and look better.</li>
     <li><strong>Switch Tooltip Setting:</strong> Tooltip allows you to alert your user to use this feature if they want.
 You can use any customized text.</li>
+    <li><strong>Switch Animation:</strong> Switch animation to make the floating switch appear in a stylish way.
+Choose between multiple animation styles.</li>
+    <li><strong>Usage Analytics:</strong> Get an overview of Darklup usage report on Dashboard widget as well as scheduled report via email.</li>
 </ol>

 <p>🚀 <a href="https://darklup.com/pricing/" target="_blank">Get Pro</a> | 👁️ <a href="https://darklup.com/" target="_blank">Demo</a> | 👨‍💻 <a href="https://darklup.com/" target="_blank">Get Support</a></p>